Hopi Dictionary/Hopìikwa Lavàytutuveni: Publication controversies

 The book was published on May 14, 1998.
 Within a few days of publication, several Hopi individuals, including a bookseller, bought copies of the book.
 On August 3, 1999, the Hopi Cultural Preservation Office announced a procedure by which any enrolled member of the Hopi Tribe could purchase a single copy of the Dictionary at a price of $50; resale of these discounted copies was prohibited.

 Aftermath and influence

-After publication the conflict between the CPO and the dictionary project was laid aside and Hill reports that the Dictionary seems to have become valued by the Hopi community.
-It was also favourably reviewed by several scholars in the field.
-Anthropological linguist William Bright wrote that the dictionary "takes its place as one of the most sophisticated and comprehensive dictionaries ever prepared for an American Indian language; indeed, it is among the best dictionaries available for any language of the world, and a model for future lexicographers of 'neglected' languages."
+After publication, the conflict between the CPO and the dictionary project was laid aside and Hill reports that the Dictionary seems to have become valued by the Hopi community.
+It was granted high praise by those anthropologists and linguists who reviewed it.
+Linguist William Bright wrote that the dictionary "takes its place as one of the most sophisticated and comprehensive dictionaries ever prepared for an American Indian language; indeed, it is among the best dictionaries available for any language of the world, and a model for future lexicographers of 'neglected' languages."
+Karin Dakin of the National Autonomous University of Mexico gave similar praise, describing its 30,000 detailed entries as "an immense accomplishment … an incentive for all indigenous lexicographers."
+Anthropologist Peter Whiteley praised the "detailed lexical items, grammatical structures, sentence examples, and semantic variations of the Hopi Dictionary [as] one of the most profound and far-reaching achievements in the history of the study of American Indian Languages."